Skip to content

 Secret resolution order:

-1. Config-specific local secrets (highest priority)
+1. Config-specific local secrets (highest)

 2. Global local secrets

-3. Vault secrets (team-shared, lowest priority)
+3. Vault secrets (team-shared, lowest)

 vault init